thuvh/monasca-api/devstack/README.txt

 3. Run './stack.sh' from the root of the devstack directory.

+﻿If you want to run Monasca with the bare mininum of OpenStack components you can add the following two lines to the local.conf file.

+  ﻿disable_all_services
+  enable_service rabbit mysql key tempest

 Using Vagrant:

 Vagrant can be used to deploy a VM with Devstack and Monasca running in it using the Vagrantfile.
 After installing Vagrant, just "vagrant up".

 Known Issues: